 After each infusion session, you may be asked to undergo a SPECT scan.
 This scan measures how much nuclear medicine therapy stuck to the cancer cells and how fast the drug is leaving your body.
 This information guides your care team members as they choose when and how much therapy to give you to kill the cancer and avoid side effects.

 After you have completed your therapy, your doctor will ask that you return regularly for follow-up visits, which may include more blood tests and scans.

 Possible side effects

-Side effects can occur and they depend on your specific therapy and medical condition.
+Side effects can occur, and they depend on your specific therapy and medical condition.
 It used to be common for people to experience nausea when receiving nuclear medicine therapy, but that has become far less of an issue.
 Many people even enjoy eating during therapy.
 Some people notice hair loss, but it's usually only a little and the hair grows back.

 Rarely, someone who has had nuclear medicine therapy might develop a cancer of the blood months or even years later.

+Note also that traveling after Lutathera treatment might result in travel delays.
 Talk with your doctor about the advantages and risks of this treatment.

 Deciding whether nuclear medicine therapy is right for you

 Your nuclear medicine care team considers many factors before prescribing this type of therapy for you.
 You'll likely undergo a positron emission tomography (PET) scan to help determine whether nuclear medicine therapy is right for you and your cancer.